ArsenHakobyan00/chat-with-socket-io/README.md

 To start the project, simply do: ``` npm start ```

-Demo: <https://repl.it/@ArsenHakobyan00/chat-with-socket-io> (you'd want to open it in a new page as I was a bit lazy to make it responsive 😋)
+Demo: <https://repl.it/@ArsenHakobyan00/chat-with-socket-io> (you may want to open it in a new page as I was a bit lazy to make it responsive 😋)

 Dependences used: